 Many of you who attended the BSA Conference in Manchester in May will have heard Simon Fanshawe OBE, co-founder of Diversity by Design speak.
 If you did, you will hopefully have picked up that it’s a demonstrable fact that the power of difference that comes from workplace diversity helps organisations drive better performance.
 If you didn’t, watch Simon’s recent TED talk.

-We promised to offer a few seminars with Simon and, following a successful first event in July, we have two dates initially available -
+The BSA promised to host a few seminars with Simon and, following a successful first event in July, we have two additional dates available in 2018 -

 - Diversity as a talent strategy to achieve organisational goals